 But we found this combination to be pretty darn satisfying.
 No tweaks here.

-2 Prepare the ingredients: While you’re waiting for the water to boil, wash the potatoes and chop them into bite-sized pieces.
+- Meanwhile, wash the potatoes and chop them into bite-sized pieces.
 Wash the green beans and chop off the ends.
 Coarsely chop the fresh dill.
-Finely chop the shallot, then place it in a small bowl with 2 tablespoons sherry vinegar to sit and mellow for a bit.
-(You also can complete some of this prep during Step 3.)
+Finely chop the shallot, then place it in a small bowl with 2 tablespoons sherry vinegar to sit.

-3 Boil the potatoes: When the water comes to a boil, place the potatoes in boiling water for a total of about 14 minutes.
-Prepare a bowl of ice water for the green beans (see next the step).
+- When the water comes to a boil, place the potatoes in boiling water for a total of about 14 minutes.
+Prepare a bowl of ice water for the green beans (see next step).

-4 Blanche the beans: In the last 2 to 3 minutes of cooking the potatoes, add the green beans and let them cook until just tender and still bright green.
+- In the last 2 to 3 minutes of cooking the potatoes, add the green beans and let them cook until just tender and still bright green.
 After the 2 to 3 minutes, immediately remove the beans from the water and place them into the bowl of ice water (this stops the cooking, allowing them to stay green and crisp).
-Then drain the potatoes.
-If you have time, cool the potatoes before you assemble the salad.
+Drain the potatoes and allow to cool before assembling the salad.

-5 Assemble the salad: In a large bowl, combine the potatoes, beans, shallot (with vinegar), dill, 2 tablespoons olive oil, 1 teaspoon salt, and a good amount of fresh ground pepper.
+- In a large bowl, combine the potatoes, beans, shallot (with vinegar), dill, 2 tablespoons olive oil, 1 teaspoon kosher salt, and a good amount of fresh ground pepper.
 Stir to combine; taste and add more oil, vinegar, salt, or pepper to taste.
-Serve sprinkled with feta crumbles.
+Serve sprinkled with ½ cup feta crumbles.